cc-jalvarez/cc-jalvarez.github.io/_pages/caracas.md

 <!-- ![Alt text](/files/YulimarLVB.png "a title") -->

 I was born and raised in Caracas, Venezuela.
 When I am not learning from machines, I like to discover new books and music from backhome and, overall, Latinoamérica.
-Here, I includes some of them.
+Here, I include some of them.

+### Books

+### Music